 For example, farmers who only want to grow cash crops can participate by:

 In terms of physical infrastructure, farmers might choose to outfit an existing building or build the coop from the ground up.

 Strategically planting the paddocks with native tree species, hazelnuts, and elderberries is encouraged, but not required.
-Farmers often fence in their paddocks around trees already on the land, or plant tall annuals like corn and sunflowers to provide the necessary cover while the perennial plantings develop.
+Farmers often make paddocks with existing stands of trees, or plant tall annuals like corn and sunflowers to provide the necessary cover while the perennial plantings develop.